Make a Buck

 What You Do:

-- Ask one player to shuffle the playing cards and deal 10 cards face down to each player.
-The rest of the cards are placed face down in a pile in the center of the table.
+- Ask one player to shuffle the playing cards and deal 5 cards face down to each player.
+The rest of the cards should be placed face down in a pile in the center of the table.

 - Each player should take a turn drawing a card from the deck in the center of the table, and discarding one of their cards face up in a discard pile.